aromatt/netipds/README.md

 This package focuses on providing mutability while minimizing garbage collection cost.

-By contrast, `netipds` aims to provide immutable collections with good performance and a comprehensive API.
+By contrast, `netipds` aims to provide immutable collections with a more comprehensive API.

 ## Performance
 The benchmark suite at [gaissmai/iprbench](https://github.com/gaissmai/iprbench)